BradleyA/pi-display/create-message/README.md

     2019-01-25T12:35:18.324037-06:00 (CST) six-rpi3b.cptx86.com /usr/local/bin/CPU_usage.sh[26253] 3.319.505 104 uadmin 10000:10000 [INFO]  Operation finished.
     2019-01-25T12:35:18.355122-06:00 (CST) six-rpi3b.cptx86.com ./create-host-info.sh[26206] 3.377.573 154 uadmin 10000:10000 [INFO]  Operation finished.

-#### WARNING: These instructions are incomplete.
+#### WARNING: These instructions below are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!
 -> Someday I will place the information in these file into a docker container to read and display the status on the RaspBerry pi blinkt.
 3/1/2018 scroll-phat/create-message.sh incluses cpu-temperature
 1/25/2019 How to move from crontab scripts to docker containers